javiermolsanz/nexmo-developer/_tasks/client-sdk/getting-started/jwt-acl.md

 It is not necessary to provide users with the permissions to access all of these paths.
 For instance, if a user was not going to upload or receive push notifications, you could create a JWT without including the `/v1/applications/**`or `/v1/push/**` paths.

+## JWT Generator web page

+There is a [web page](https://developer.nexmo.com/jwt) you can use to generate JWTs quickly and easily.

 ## Nexmo Client Libraries

 ### CLI